-the quarter calculated as a percentage.
+Collection of Data: Method of Calculation The indicator is determined from the number of final Tribunal or 5.
+High success rates on prosecution of cases at the Tribunal and other courts % of cartel cases won at the Tribunal.
+Cartels -- --- --- -- --------- court orders issued (excluding cases under appeal or review at the time of reporting) where enforcement cases were under litigation.
+Orders of the Tribunal/courts are accessible to the general public and the Commission keeps records thereof.
+Quarterly results must denote actual wins/losses as at the end of the quarter calculated as a percentage.
 The annual result must denote actual wins/losses as at year- end for the FY, and not as a cumulative result of the quarterly performance.
 The data is captured on the divisional DCT, which indicates the date of the judgement and whether the judgement is in favour of not in favour of the Commission.
-Orders/ decisions of the Tribunal and/or the Courts are accessible to the public and the Commission keeps records thereof.
-13. % of merger decisions upheld by the Tribunal.
-The percentage of the Commission's decisions on contested Large Mergers, reconsideration applications, prior implementation cases and merger reviews which are upheld at the Tribunal and at the 14. % of merger decisions upheld by the courts. courts.
+10. % of cartel cases won at the Orders/ decisions of the Tribunal and/or the Courts are accessible to the courts. public and the Commission keeps records thereof.
+Definition: The percentage of the Commission's decisions on contested Large Mergers, reconsideration applications, prior implementation cases and merger reviews which are upheld at the Tribunal and at the courts.
 This definition excludes cases which are under appeal or review in the courts at the end of the reporting period. i.e., a Tribunal or CAC decision in favour or against the Commission cannot be counted if it is under appeal or review at the time of reporting or within a reasonable time after issuing of the judgment.
 This definition includes cases where the Commission recommendation/decision is subsequently amended through (a) negotiations between the Commission and parties and ultimately approved by the Tribunal, and (b) amended through a decision by the Tribunal or the courts.
 The indicator includes cases completed through settlement agreements confirmed by the Tribunal or courts.
-Where the Commission case is partially upheld by the Tribunal or other courts LSD this target is met.
+Where the Commission case is partially upheld by the Tribunal or other courts this target is met.
 The indicator denotes percentage of achievement greater than, or equal to the target.
 Purpose/Importance: The rationality of Commission's decisions is best tested by the Tribunal and the Courts.
 Decisions upheld by the Tribunal and the Courts confirm the rigour applied by the Commission and the correctness of its decisions.
 Collection of Data/Method of Calculation: The achievement of the indicator is evidenced by the decision of the Tribunal and/or the courts which pertain to mergers taken within the reporting period.
 Quarterly results must denote actual wins/losses as at the end of the quarter calculated as a percentage.
 The annual result must denote actual wins/losses as at year- end for the FY, and not as a cumulative result of the quarterly performance.
 Orders/ decisions of the Tribunal and/or the Courts are accessible to the public and the Commission keeps records thereof.
-15. % of interlocutory decisions upheld by the Tribunal.
-The percentage of the Commission's decisions on interlocutory applications upheld at the Tribunal and at the courts.
-LSD & 16. % of interlocutory decisions upheld by the courts.
-This definition is limited to interlocutory applications that may have a strategic impact on a case such as exception applications, jurisdictional challenges, dismissal applications, and reviews excludes process applications/considerations such as discovery, Cartels